Internal Linking for SEO: A Practical Guide with Best Practices

 Enter any website URL to get a detailed report on tech issues and suggested solutions.

-On top of that, when performing internal linking analysis with SE Ranking’s Website Audit, you can detect most of the internal linking issues in the respective section of the Issue report.
+When performing an internal link analysis with SE Ranking’s Website Audit, you can detect most internal linking issues in the Internal Links section, as demonstrated in the screenshot below.

 Internal Links section in Website Audit

-For example, this tool provides a list of all pages with no inbound links at all that are also called orphan pages.
-The problem with such pages is that both search engines and users can hardly find them.
+For example, the internal linking tool provides a list of all pages with no inbound links.
+These are also called orphan pages.
+The problem with pages like these is that both search engines and users have a hard time finding them.
 Orphan pages can still be indexed if they are indicated in the sitemap file or if they have external sources referring to them.
 But it’s important to make it easier for search robots to access all the site’s pages you want them to index.

-Speaking of users, they will be able to find pages with no inbound links in the search results—in case those pages are well-optimized.
-But users can’t access orphan pages from other pages of the website so if you want to make your content reachable, add some internal links.
-Lack of linking leads to lower user engagement in general.
+Users can find pages with no inbound links in the search results whenever those pages are well-optimized.
+But users can’t access the website’s orphan pages from other pages.
+If you want your content to be reachable, add internal links.
+Lack of linking leads to lower overall user engagement.

-When it comes to a single link pointing to a page, it’s not necessarily bad—if a website has a dozen pages, it won’t have too many linking opportunities to link to every page multiple times.
-If your website is not that small, and Website Audit detected such poorly linked pages on it, carefully study the list.
-If a page is important and you want to increase its value within your site then you’ll have to build more internal links to it.
-If not, you may as well leave things as they are.
+Although having single links pointing to individual pages is not necessarily bad, websites with only a dozen or so pages will lack internal link opportunities.
+Linking to every page multiple times in a natural way will be difficult.
+If your website is not that small, and Website Audit detected poorly linked pages on it, carefully study the list.
+If a page is important and you want to increase its value on your site, build more internal links to it.
+If not, leave things as they are.

-To find broken internal links, go to the Found links section of the Website Audit.
-By using filters you’ll be able to easily detect all the 400 and 404 internal links as well as links leading users to a redirected page.
-Besides the status code, the table features all other key link metrics such as link type (hyperlink, canonical, hreflang, meta refresh, CSS, JS, or image link), the anchor text and dofollow/nofollow attribute
+To find broken internal links, go to the Found links section in the Website Audit.
+Use filters to detect all 400 and 404 internal links and links leading users to redirected pages.
+Besides the status code, the table features all other key link metrics such as link type (hyperlink, canonical, hreflang, meta refresh, CSS, JS, or image link), the anchor text and dofollow/nofollow attribute.

-Broken internal links should be fixed asap because they both hurt the user experience and send the link juice down the drain.
-Internal links to 301 and 302 pages are no good as well because they send users to pages other than the ones initially intended.
+Broken internal links should be fixed immediately because they hurt user experience and send link juice down the drain.
+Internal links to 301 and 302 pages are also useless because they send users to pages other than the ones initially intended.

-Finally, to analyze link juice distribution across your website, go to the Crawled Pages section and use the Columns button to make the tool show the columns you need—Inlinks, Internal outlinks, and External outlinks.
+Finally, to analyze your website’s link juice distribution, go to the Crawled Pages section and use the Columns button to display the necessary columns—Inlinks, Internal outlinks, and External outlinks.

 Analysing website links with SE Ranking

-To get even more details, you can click on any of the numbers.
-For example, by clicking on the number of inlinks, you can analyze anchor texts pointing to a particular page.
+To get even more details, click on any of the numbers.
+For example, by clicking on the number of inlinks, you can analyze anchor texts pointing to individual pages.

 Inlinks anchor texts analysis

-As you can see, with the right tool at hand, an internal link audit becomes quite doable.
+As you can see, performing an internal link audit is possible with the right tool at hand.

 Find internal linking opportunities

-Meanwhile, you will have pages that receive the majority of their inlinks from external sources.
+Meanwhile, some pages will receive the majority of their inlinks from external sources.
 This is considered good for organic traffic growth.
-If these pages are not your primary business or SEO purpose, use them to pass the link juice to your target pages.
+If these pages are not aligned with your primary business or SEO purpose, use them to pass the link juice to your target pages.
 Leveraging internal links from less critical pages to your key target pages can boost their visibility and authority.

 You can view a complete list of backlinks and referring domains with all their key metrics with SE Ranking’s Backlink Counter.
-As a result, you’ll be able to prioritize all your website pages from the most budding to the least important ones.
-The pages on the top of your list should get a lion’s share of your internal links and the ones at the bottom should have at least a few links pointing to them.
+As a result, you can prioritize all your website pages from the most budding to the least important ones.
+The pages on the top of your list should get the lion’s share of your internal links and the ones at the bottom should have at least a few links pointing to them.

 CHECK ANY SITE'S BACKLINKS